 It was like a punch to the gut.
 Gulping her disappointment away, Sam shifted toward the brawl in the desert.
 Dirt spat up from beneath the feet of Bobby’s four friends—or allies or whatever they were.
 They circled the man crouching in the middle.
 Using coordinated strikes, they fought the man, their blades oblong flashes beneath the stars.
 Even without a weapon, the man dodged and deflected their blows.

 Beside Sam, Bobby’s hands closed into fists.
-His teeth gritted together, his bright gaze glued to the combat.
+His teeth ground together, his bright gaze glued to the combat.

 “So, um, what are you doing way out here?”
 Sam asked.